-To help individuals exercise this right we provide a Subject Access Request form on our website.
 Hard copies of the form can be requested from each centre's reception.
 We ask that SARs are made using the form so that we can ensure that we provide the information requested however subject access requests can also be made verbally or by letter or email.

-We will generally respond to SARs within one calendar month.
+In accordance with our statutory obligations, we will generally respond to SARs within one calendar month.
 There is no charge for a SAR.
 If staff receive a SAR request they must immediately forward it to the Trust Business Manager.
 Appendix 1 provides more information about SARs.